phillwatson/one-stop/README.md

 # One-Stop
 A PoC for interacting with the Nordigen Open-Banking API.
-Attempts to allow users connect to their bank accounts and view the transactions in an aggregation.
+Attempts to allow users connect to their bank accountDetails and view the transactions in an aggregation.

 ## Architecture